 Now up until this point, I had always turned my nose up at the Tourist Busses!
 But there are some fantastic sights in Barcelona which are geographically quite far away.
 If you are stuck for time blundering your way through public transport and getting lost on foot aren’t always the best options.

 Getting on the bus saved me a lot of time and energy, I got some great pictures from the elevated angle and you get free entry/ discounts to lots of the attractions.
 But if you really don’t fancy spending your day sat down then a free walking tour might suit you better?
-Take a look at Barcelona free tours, although I didn’t do this on my trip I have taken advantage of free walking tours all over Europe and they are such a brilliant way to see a city, and you also get to meet other travellers.
+Take a look at Barcelona free tours, although I didn’t do this on my trip I have taken advantage of free walking tours all over Europe and they are such a brilliant way to see a city, and you also get to meet other travelers.
 It’s a much more sociable way to see a city than sat on a bus with headphones on.
 The also offer backpacker nights out and bike tours if that’s more your thing.

 I did it and I will be doing it again.
 Walking the streets of a new city and exploring it is no different to doing it at home.
 The risks are the same wherever you are in the world, so yes be alert and don’t go wandering down dark backstreets at night as you would at home, but if you trust your instincts and you will be fine.